Xinghua Mindy Shi

 We offer a collegial environment, excellent facilities, and a competitive salary commensurate with experience.
 Applicants should email a single PDF file including cover letter, CV, brief research statement and list of 3 references to Dr. Mindy Shi (email@example.com).

 I am seeking for highly motivated graduate students with undergraduate training in computer science, statistics, mathematics, physics or quantitative biological sciences.
 Full assistantship will be provided upon admission.
-Please check out the admission information for details and contact Dr. Mindy Shi (email@example.com) for details.
+Please check out the admission information for CIS PhD and Bioinformatics PhD respectively.
+Please contact Dr. Mindy Shi (firstname.lastname@example.org) if you are interested.

 We work at the intersection of data science, computer science and life sciences, focusing on the development of statistical and machine learning methods for biomedical research.